Krouwndouwn/Rubber_Ducky_Password_Stealer/README.md

 9. Rename the extension of the "mimikatz.exe" files located in: "(Rubber Ducky storage)\files\mimikatz\Win32\" and "(Rubber Ducky storage)\files\mimikatz\x64\" from: ".exe" to: ".rdps".
 10. Safely remove the Rubber ducky storage.
 11. Turn Windows Security back on.
-12. The Rubber Ducky environment has now been fully set up.
+12. The Rubber Ducky environment has now been fully set up and can be used.

 Update this software and external programs mentioned above regularly for desired results.

 ## Usage

-// Soon...
+1. Make sure the Rubber Ducky environment is set up correctly.
+2. Place the Rubber Ducky in the target system.
+3. Wait about 60 seconds until everything has been executed.
+When a Caps Lock light is present, it will flash a number of times to indicate that it is finished.
+4. Remove the Rubber Ducky from the target system.
+5. If all went well, the Rubber Ducky has now saved the results in the result folder.

 ## Make your own changes